Education Tips

 The GPU era also saw the first mining pools emerge, allowing miners to combine their processing power and share rewards.

-FPGA mining (2011-2013)
+FPGA Mining (2011-2013)

 Field-Programmable Gate Array (FPGA) miners represented the next step in efficiency: